Friday (1995 film): Reception

-Rotten Tomatoes gives the film an approval rating of 76% based on 29 reviews, with an average rating of 6.4/10.
+Rotten Tomatoes gives the film an approval rating of 77% based on 30 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads, "What Friday might lack in taut construction or directorial flair, it more than makes up with its vibrant (albeit consistently crass) humor and the charming, energetic performances of its leads."
-Metacritic gives the film a score of 54 out of 100, based on 9 reviews, indicating "mixed or average reviews".
+Metacritic gives the film a score of 54 out of 100, based on 9 reviews, indicating "mixed or average" reviews.

 Legacy

 The film has obtained a large cult following since its release.
 A scene in the film is the source of the internet meme "Bye, Felicia"—which is a phrase meant to dismiss an inconsequential person.
 Former Pittsburgh Steelers linebacker James Harrison and San Francisco 49ers wide receiver Deebo Samuel are both nicknamed Deebo in reference to the character from the film.

 Director Quentin Tarantino counted Friday as one of his 20 favorite movies from 1992 to 2009.

+American rapper Kendrick Lamar referenced the character Deebo in his 2024 song Not Like Us, a diss track aimed at Canadian rapper Drake, drawing parallels between himself and the character.